jannarane/Smart_Contract_Management_ETH-AVAX/README.md

 - **Event Logging**: All actions (buying and redeeming tokens) are logged for transparency.

 ## Functionality
--The smart contract provides two main functions:
+- The smart contract provides two main functions:

-  -Buy Tokens: Simulates earning JRN Tokens by buying menu items.
+  - Buy Tokens: Simulates earning JRN Tokens by buying menu items.

-  -Redeem Tokens: Allows users to spend JRN Tokens on redeemable rewards.
+  - Redeem Tokens: Allows users to spend JRN Tokens on redeemable rewards.

--All token-related data, such as balances and transactions, are visible on the frontend application.
+- All token-related data, such as balances and transactions, are visible on the frontend application.

 ## License
 This contract is open-source and available under the MIT License.